jov-ahn/DME-Assg2/README.md

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.
+You should also mention in this section any interesting bugs or problems y ou discovered during your testing, even if you haven't addressed them yet.

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Credits
+- Bing Heng
+- Jovan
+- Joo Siang
+-
+- Sean
+- Zen

 ### Content
 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)